Diane Arbus: Personal life

-Arbus was born Diane Nemerov to David Nemerov and Gertrude Russek Nemerov, a Jewish couple – immigrants from Soviet Russia – who lived in New York City and owned Russeks, a Fifth Avenue department store, co-founded by Arbus' grandfather Frank Russek.
+Arbus was born Diane Nemerov to David Nemerov and Gertrude Russek Nemerov, Jewish immigrants from Soviet Russia and Poland, who lived in New York City.
+They owned Russeks, a Fifth Avenue women's wear department store, co-founded by Arbus' grandfather Frank Russek, a Polish-Jewish immigrant to the United States.
+David rose to become chairman of the store.
 Because of her family's wealth, Arbus was insulated from the effects of the Great Depression while growing up in the 1930s.
 Her father became a painter after retiring from Russeks.
 Her younger sister became a sculptor and designer, and her older brother, the poet Howard Nemerov, taught English at Washington University in St. Louis and was appointed United States Poet Laureate.
 Howard's son is the Americanist art historian Alexander Nemerov.

 Arbus's parents were not deeply involved in raising their children, who were overseen by maids and governesses.
 Her mother had a busy social life and underwent a period of clinical depression for approximately a year, then recovered, and her father was busy with work.
 Diane separated herself from her family and her lavish childhood.

 Arbus attended the Ethical Culture Fieldston School, a college-preparatory school.
 In 1941, at the age of 18, she married her childhood sweetheart, Allan Arbus, whom she had dated since age 14.
 Their daughter Doon, who would become a writer, was born in 1945; their daughter Amy, who would become a photographer, was born in 1954.
 Arbus and her husband worked together in commercial photography from 1946 to 1956, but Allan remained very supportive of her work even after she left the business and began an independent relationship to photography.

 Arbus and her husband separated in 1959, although they maintained a close friendship.
 The couple also continued to share a darkroom, where Allan's studio assistants processed her negatives, and she printed her work.
 The couple divorced in 1969 when he moved to California to pursue acting.
-He was popularly known for his role as Dr. Sidney Freedman on the television show M*A*S*H. Before his move to California, Allan set up her darkroom, and they thereafter maintained a long correspondence.
+After Diane’s death, Allan became well-known for his role as Dr. Sidney Freedman, a United States Army psychiatrist, on the television show M*A*S*H. Before his move to California, Allan set up Diane’s darkroom, and they thereafter maintained a long correspondence.

 In late 1959, Arbus began a relationship with the art director and painter Marvin Israel that would last until her death.
 All the while, he remained married to Margaret Ponce Israel, an accomplished mixed-media artist.
 Marvin Israel both spurred Arbus creatively and championed her work, encouraging her to create her first portfolio.
-Among other photographers and artists she befriended, Arbus was close to photographer Richard Avedon; he was approximately the same age, his family had also run a Fifth Avenue department store, and many of his photographs were also characterized by detailed frontal poses.
+Richard Avedon was among the photographers and artists Arbus befriended; he was approximately the same age, his family had also run a Fifth Avenue department store, and many of his photographs were also characterized by detailed frontal poses.